 By being a landlord you are running a business, which brings with it responsibilities and legal duties.

-You must provide accommodation that is safe, in a good state of repair and free from hazards.
+As a landlord it is your responsibility to comply with many items of legislation.
+Before you rent your property you must ensure it is safe, free from hazards and in a good state of repair.
+Landlords are expected to address any reported repairs in a reasonable time frame.
 Where it is reported that this is not the case, Stratford-on-Avon District Council can take specific action to compel you to bring the property up to a satisfactory standard.

 There are always new items of legislation, regulation, guidance and/or good practice being published that landlords and agents must adhere to ensure that they remain within the legal framework and to avoid penalties and enforcement.

-By law, all rented properties must have a smoke alarm fitted on each floor of habitable property.
+As of 1st October 2015 all private rented properties must have a minimum of one smoke alarm on every storey of the property and carbon monoxide alarms are required in any properties that burn solid fuels.
 You can be fined up to £5,000 if this is not the case.
-Also, where solid fuel is burned, you must have a carbon monoxide detector.
 Please see the relevant Statement of Principles.

-The council recommends that landlords and letting agents undertake training such as the Midland Landlord Accreditation Scheme (MLAS).
+The council recommends that landlords and letting agents undertake training such as the NRLA Accreditation.